skl/phundamental/README.md

     sudo phundamental/install

-### Install some modules
+### Install one or more modules

-Execute the top-level installer with parameters (one per module, order doesn't matter):
+Execute the top-level installer with one or more arguments (one per module, order doesn't matter):

     sudo phundamental/install nodejs php nginx

-### Install one module

-There are two ways of doing this, as above:

-    sudo phundamental/install php

-Alternatively:

-    sudo phundamental/modules/php/install

 ## Modules